 The bottom line is that there are no technical or implementational imperatives for a company's having to create and maintain multiple types of portals.
-Proven technology-in the form of portal server frameworks from the likes of IBM, SAP, BEA, Oracle, iPlanet, and Plumtree, just to mention a few-is readily available for building secure and scalable consolidated corporate portals that can, with panache, serve both internal and external user communities.
-To eliminate the potential for misunderstanding and to provide a historical backdrop for appreciating how corporate portals have evolved since 1996, the remainder of this chapter looks at the different portal types in existence today.
+Proven technology in the form of portal server frameworks from the likes of IBM, SAP, BEA, Oracle, iPlanet, and Plumtree, just to mention a few-is readily available for building secure and scalable consolidated corporate portals that can, with panache, serve both internal and external user communities.
+To eliminate the potential for misunderstanding and to provide a historical backdrop for appreciating how corporate portal types in existence today.
 It should, however, always be remembered that a primary goal of this book is to encourage and promote the migration toward consolidated corporate portals that profitably exploit the data-sharing and data-targeting capabilities of XML and Web services.